Techeligible FRP Unlock Review: Does It Work in 2026?

 #”App not installed” when sideloading the APK

 Android 8 and newer require per-app permission to install from unknown sources.
 Open Settings > Apps > Special Access > Install Unknown Apps and grant the permission to the file manager or browser you used to download the APK.
-We hit this on the Galaxy A32 and the fix took under a minute once we knew where the toggle lived.
+This is a common stumbling block on Galaxy phones, and the fix takes under a minute once you know where the toggle lives.

 #Bypass tool stuck on “preparing”